Get a property report and suburb profile for any property in Aroona

 Aroona property market performance

-Aroona’s property market has shown positive growth over the past 12 months, with house values increasing by 9.7%.
-The current median house price stands at $1.19 million.
-However, the suburb does not have a unit market, as indicated by the absence of unit sales and median prices.
+Aroona’s property market has shown strong growth over the past 12 months, with house values increasing by 16.2%.
+The current median house price stands at $1.23 million, reflecting robust demand in the area.
+However, there has been no activity in the unit market, with no units sold or rented, indicating a lack of supply or demand for this property type.

 HousesUnits